Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 <h2 align="center">Why use GhostHost over Github pages, or other similar services?</h2>

-Any other platform used for free hosting usually requires the creation of some sort of account, and is contingent upon the good will of whoever is hosting said platform.
+Other platforms used for free hosting usually require the creation of some sort of account, require an intermediate knowledge of IT related topics, making them inaccessible to beginners, and are contingent upon the resources and good will of whoever is hosting them.
 Additionally,
 most impose strict limitations on their use.